-Inproved repair to damage of the peripheral nervous systemJune 15th, 2012 in Neuroscience /
+Inproved repair to damage of the peripheral nervous systemJune 15, 2012 in Medicine & Health / Neuroscience

 Researchers from the Peninsula College of Medicine and Dentistry, University of Exeter, in collaboration with colleagues from Rutgers University, Newark and University College London, have furthered understanding of the mechanism by which the cells that insulate the nerve cells in the peripheral nervous system, Schwann cells, protect and repair damage caused by trauma and disease.